#How to Access Cluster Instance

 "1"

-redirections, which is essential when working with Redis Cluster.
+192.168.0.10:6379>The -c flag enables automatic following of MOVED and ASK redirections, which is essential when working with Redis Cluster.

-Client Integration Examples
+#Client Integration Examples

 The following examples demonstrate best practices for connecting to Redis Cluster instances with various client libraries.